Luojiaqimath/ClassbalancedLoss4GBDT/README.md

 pip install -U cupy-cuda12x py-boost  # for cuda 12.x
 ```

 Some examples are provided in the Examples file.
+Data used in the paper are also provided.